ToxicFrog/doom-mods/gun-bonsai/README.md

 ### Scavenge Blood

-When killed, enemies drop a health bonus worth 1% of their max health.
-Level increases the amount of health dropped.
+Killing an enemy drops a health bonus worth 1 point per level (×10 for boss kills).
+This is capped at 100, raised to 200 at level 2.

 ### Scavenge Lead